Working from home permanently: the employment law options

 Tactically, consider whether a redundancy process is really the best option for you.
 It may mean you end up losing key staff and are then unable to serve your clients’ needs.

-Redundancy can also be costly, since you will be required to pay notice and a statutory redundancy payment.
-Unless your contracts of employment specify higher notice periods, broadly speaking you are required to give one week’s notice for each year of service up to a maximum of 12 weeks.
+Unless your contracts of employment specify higher notice periods, broadly you are required to give one week’s notice for each year of service up to a maximum of 12 weeks.
+To calculate a statutory redundancy payment, see here.

 Checklist

-If your employees are likely to consent to the move or you can invoke a mobility clause, there are still several issues to consider.
+If your employees are likely to consent to the move or you can invoke a mobility clause, there are still several issues to consider:

 2. Your data protection obligations under GDPR and your obligation to take measures to prevent accidental loss of data.